 Track I focuses on the study of General Biology.
 Students are offered challenging biology courses that prepare them intellectually for careers in general biological fields, forensic science, and biotechnology.
 The degree also provides a solid foundation for graduate study in the health professions, such as medicine, veterinary medicine, and physical therapy.
-Students in this track are required to participate in off-campus research or applied science through the University’s Office of Career Development..
+Students in this track are required to participate in off-campus research or applied science through the University’s Office of Career and Personal Development.

 Track II offers a combined study of Biology and Clinical Laboratory Science.
 Students are taught about medical conditions and how to apply that knowledge to the performance of clinical laboratory tests.
 Through this learning process, students are enabled to play a crucial role in the detection, diagnosis, and treatment of disease.
 In addition, the degree provides for careers in medical, clinical, and pharmaceutical laboratories, as well as opportunities for graduate study in research, forensics, and medicine.
 As part of their program requirements, students must participate in and successfully complete a clinical practicum.
 Graduates of this track may also write to appropriate certifying agencies requesting a general certification in clinical biochemistry, clinical hematology, clinical immunohematology, and clinical microbiology.